laravel/nova-docs/4.0/resources/fields.md

 #### Trix File Uploads

-If you would like to allow users to drag-and-drop photos into the Trix field, chain the `withFiles` method onto the field's definition.
+If you would like to allow users to drag-and-drop photos into the `Trix` field, you may chain the `withFiles` method onto the field's definition.
 When calling the `withFiles` method, you should pass the name of the [filesystem disk](https://laravel.com/docs/filesystem) that photos should be stored on:

 ```php
 use Laravel\Nova\Fields\Trix;